Welcome to the Website of Mikel B. Classen

 Recipient of the Historical Society of Michigan’s, 2020 George Follo Award for Upper Peninsula History

-Finally, I need to mention that the website with my bookstore has been malfunctioning.
+My bookstore has occasionally malfunctioned.
 I believe it is working correctly but if there are any problems using it, please let me know at the email address below.
 Thank-you.

 If anyone is interested in having me sell and sign books at an event or give a talk on U.P. history, send an email to mikelclassen@mikelbclassen.com